Play therapy: Models

 Play therapy can be divided into two basic types: non-directive and directive.
-Non-directive play therapy is a non-intrusive method in which children are encouraged to play in the expectation that this will alleviate their problems as perceived by their care-givers and other adults.
+Non-directive play therapy is a non-intrusive method in which children are encouraged to play in the expectation that this will alleviate their problems (as perceived by their care-givers and other adults).
 It is often classified as a psychodynamic therapy.
-In contrast, directed play therapy is a method that includes more structure and guidance by the therapist as children work through emotional and behavioural difficulties through play.
+In contrast, directive play therapy includes more structure and guidance from the therapist as children work through their emotional and behavioural difficulties through play.
 It often contains a behavioural component and the process includes more prompting by the therapist.
 Both types of play therapy have received at least some empirical support.
 On average, play therapy treatment groups, when compared to control groups, improve by .8 standard deviations.

 Jessie Taft (1933), (Otto Rank's American translator), and Frederick H. Allen (1934) developed an approach they entitled relationship therapy.
-The primary emphasis is placed on the emotional relationship between the therapist and the child.
-The focus is placed on the child's freedom and strength to choose.
+In their method, the primary emphasis is placed on the emotional relationship between the therapist and the child, as well as the child's freedom and strength to choose.

-Virginia Axline, a child therapist from the 1950s applied Carl Rogers' work to children.
-Rogers had explored the work of the therapist relationship and developed non-directive therapy, later called Client-Centred Therapy.
-Axline summarized her concept of play therapy in her article, 'Entering the child's world via play experiences'.
-She described play as a therapeutic experience that allows the child to express themselves in their own way and time.
+Virginia Axline, a child therapist active in the 1950s, applied Carl Rogers' work to children.
+Rogers had explored the work of the therapist relationship and developed non-directive therapy, later called client-centred therapy.
+Axline summarised her concept of play therapy in her article, 'Entering the child's world via play experiences', where she described play as a therapeutic experience that allows the child to express themselves in their own way and time.
 That type of freedom allows adults and children to develop a secure relationship.(Progressive Education, 27, p.
 68).
 Axline also wrote Dibs in Search of Self, which describes a series of play therapy sessions over a period of a year.